Jantzen Beach Carousel: 2015 sale and restoration

 In 2015, the mall's owner, a company called Edens, said the carousel was being "safely stored in a camera-monitored, climate-controlled" building at the shopping center.
 However, in early 2017, The Oregonian reported that the current owner and location of the carousel were unknown; Edens said the carousel was sold to Kimco Realty, while the latter company claimed its purchase of Jantzen Beach Center included the land and buildings, but not the carousel.

-On September 7, 2017, it was made public that the carousel had been donated in spring 2017 to Restore Oregon, a nonprofit organization; the donation had been kept private until the transfer was complete.
+On September 7, 2017, it was made public that the carousel had been donated in spring 2017 to Restore Oregon.
+The donation had been kept private until the transfer was complete.
+In 2023, The Astorian reported that Astoria was being considered as a permanent location.

+On March 5, 2023, Restore Oregon sent a call for a permanent home for the carousel, stating that it was not the intention of the organization to house the carousel permanently.
+Later that year in September, Restore Oregon announced that the carousel had found a new home at the Neon Sign Museum in The Dalles, Oregon.
+The museum planned to begin construction of a new pavilion to house the carousel.